An issue I've noticed with many virtual summits is the fact that you can look at a speaker lineup and everyone tends to look the same.

 For example, can you caption your videos so that people who have difficulty hearing can access the material?

 Pay attention to the speaker lineup you're creating.
 If you can't find people who are "diverse", who can you ask?

 Who else is doing something similar that will have a different group of people you can get in contact with?

 It's totally okay to say, "I want to create an inclusive space.
 Do you have anyone who can speak on this topic?"

 Or, "Here is my lineup so far.
 Do you see anything missing?
 Where's my blind spot?"

-Because that's often the hardest part identifying our own blind spots.
+That's often the hardest part: identifying our own blind spots.

 If there is one key takeaway here, it's that this work is scary, but it's not actually hard to do.

 It can feel hard, but that's really just the feeling of being uncomfortable.

 We can face that and acknowledge, "Okay, I'm nervous" and move forward from there to find resources and people to help.